PK

 Example

-function to retrieve the cache date and time for the region named Cached Region on page 13 of the currently executing application.
+The following example demonstrates how to use the CACHE_GET_DATE_OF_REGION_CACHE function to retrieve the cache date and time for the region named Cached Region on page 13 of the currently executing application.
 If the region has been cached, the cache date and time is output using the HTP package.
 The region could have been cached either by the user issuing the call, or for all users if the page was not to be cached by user.

 This procedure purges all cached pages and regions for a given application.